Laurynas Kasčiūnas

 Laurynas Kasčiūnas (born 8 January 1982) is a Lithuanian right-wing politician, political analyst, Member of the Seimas for the Homeland Union, and Minister of National Defence of Lithuania from 25 March 2024 to 11 December 2024, replacing Arvydas Anušauskas.
 He was elected chairman of Homeland Union on 9 February 2025, winning a landslide with 78% of the vote.

 Background

-Kasčiūnas was born in the Lazdynai eldership in Vilnius in 1982 and graduated from the Ažuolynas Gymnasium in 2000.
+Kasčiūnas was born in the Lazdynai eldership in Vilnius in 1982 and graduated from the Ąžuolynas Progymnasium in 2000.
 He studied political science in Vilnius University and graduated with a Doctor of Social Science degree in 2012.
 From 2007 to 2016, he also lectured in the political science faculty of the university.

 From 2012 to 2016, he was employed as a department manager in the Vilnius-based think tank East Europe Studies Centre.
 In 2016, he unsuccessfully ran for the Seimas in the southern Dzūkija (No. 69) constituency with the Homeland Union, but entered parliament via the party's list.
 He was reelected in 2020, and was appointed Minister of National Defence on 25 March 2024.

 Kasčiūnas is a member of the youth organization Young Christian Democrats and the Ronald Reagan Freedom Centre, an association founded in collaboration with the Ronald Reagan Presidential Foundation and Institute.